-In the practice of LES modeling, it is often found that the wind speed displays a mean bias of $O(0.1~{\rm m~s^{-1}})$ with respect to observations (Kantharaju et al., 2023; Storey and Rauffus, 2024) (scenario 3).
+In the practice of LES modelling, it is often found that the wind speed displays a mean bias of O(0.1 m s-1) with respect to observations (scenario 3).
 Because observations for WRA are usually done in an undisturbed environment (before construction of the wind farm), a second 'free stream' validation LES run is needed to determine this bias.
 Such a free stream run has no turbines included, or it has turbines that exert no force on the flow, and therefore leave it undisturbed.
-Apart from this, the two run setups are identical, allowing for a direct quantification of wake-and blockage losses.
+Apart from this, the two run setups are identical, allowing for a direct quantification of wake- and blockage losses.

 The potential wind bias identified in a free stream run will also be similarly present in the wind farm power production with active turbines, and its long-term corrected counterpart, when applying the methodology of the previous section.
 To estimate long-term mean power production while also correcting for a bias, therefore, a different approach needs to be taken, which cannot rely on the absolute wind- or power values produced by the LES (because they are biased).
-Rather, this new approach needs to rely on the statistical relationship between power production of the LES run with active turbines, and the LES wind of a free stream run, i.e. $h{\text{LTFSL}}(P, M)$ , where the subscript FSL denotes free stream LES, and the subscript L keeps referring to the run with active turbines.
-Despite its hypothetical nature (it cannot be measured in any way in reality), this conditional probability is assumed to be accurate, because of the explicit representation of many important fluid dynamical and meteorological processes that affect it; such as wakes, blockage, and stability effects (see e.g. Mehta et al., 2014; Breton et al., 2017).
+Rather, this new approach needs to rely on the statistical relationship between power production of the LES run with active turbines, and the LES wind of a free stream run, i.e. $h{L+FSL}(P, M)$, where the subscript FSL denotes free stream LES, and the subscript L keeps referring to the run with active turbines.
+Despite its hypothetical nature (it cannot be measured in any way in reality), this conditional probability is assumed to be accurate, because of the explicit representation of all fluid dynamical and meteorological processes that affect it; such as wakes, blockage, and stability effects (see e.g. Mehta et al., 2014; Breton et al., 2017).

-An estimate of the long-term power distribution can then be obtained by integrating the product of $h{\text{L+FSL}}(P, M)$ and the probability distribution of unbiased long-term wind speed.
+Following again Bayes' theorem, an estimate of the long-term power distribution can then be obtained by integrating the product of $h{L+FSL}(P,M)$ and the probability distribution of unbiased long-term wind speed.
 The latter can be obtained from observations combined with reanalysis data.
 This is done in the form of a Measure-Correlate-Predict (MCP) procedure (a common technique used for WRA, see e.g. Carta et al. (2013)), which (per wind direction bin) fits the reanalysis wind to observation data, and then applies this fit to the long-term reanalysis record, thereby creating a semi-artificial long-term wind record, which has no bias with respect to the observation data from which it was constructed.
-This long-term MCP wind can therefore be seen as a bias-corrected version of the reanalysis wind.
-Using the long-term distribution of the MCP wind $(\hat{g}{\text{MCP}}(M))$ together with the conditional probability $h{\text{L+FSL}}(P, M)$ gives the estimate of the long-term power distribution the following form:
+This long-term MCP wind ($\hat{g}{MCP}(M)$) together with the conditional probability $h{L+FSL}(P,M)$ gives the estimate of the long-term power distribution the following form:

-$$\hat{f}(P) \approx \int h{\text{L+FSL}}(P, M) \hat{g}{\text{MCP}}(M) dM.$$ (12)
+$$\hat{f}(P) \approx \int h{\text{L+FSL}}(P, M) \hat{g}{\text{MCP}}(M) dM.$$ (7)

 where the subscript L on the left hand side has been dropped, because the equation aims to estimate the real long-term power production, not its (possibly biased) long-term LES value.
 So, eqn.
-12 (see the similarity to eqn.
-8) provides a way to integrate observations into the long-term correction of power.
+7 (see the similarity to eqn.
+3) provides a way to integrate observations into the long-term correction of power.
 An analogous form of eqn.
-12 also works for non-free stream wind (wind disturbed by the wind farm, in the run with active turbines), but not for the free stream wind itself, because the integral then reduces to $\hat{g}{MCP}(M)$ .
+7 also works for non-free stream wind (wind disturbed by the wind farm, in the run with active turbines), but not for the free stream wind itself, because the integral then reduces to $\hat{g}{\text{MCP}}(M)$.